josiah-keller/queuel-api/README.md

 # Queuel Backend

 This is the backend API for the Queuel application.
-For more information, visit the [frontent repo](https://github.com/josiah-keller/queuel).
+For more information, visit the [frontend repo](https://github.com/josiah-keller/queuel).

 ## Deployment